 Christmas in July.
-We’ve all heard the phrase, but planning ahead for successful holidays is a more accurate concept.
+We’ve all heard the phrase as a marketing slogan, but Planning Ahead for Successful Holidays is a better concept.

-Even though the NRF predicted a jump in sales, the media will still be broadcasting how expectations are soft for retail sales this shopping season.
+Even though the National Retail Foundation predicted an increase, the media will still broadcast that retail sales expectations are soft this shopping season.
+They always do.

-To get your piece of the retail renaissance, take action now.
+To get your piece of the retail renaissance, take these actions now.

-Here are my top nine actions you need to take to have a successful holiday season.
+Here are my top ten summer actions for a successful holiday season.

 3. Repair, repaint and relight.
 Once everything is clean, notice the chipped paint, the broken furniture, and the yellowed signage and fix them.
 Have someone take a razor blade to your glass surfaces and remove all those tape residues from health fliers.
 New customers notice your leftovers each time; now, so must you.